yoctoproject/poky/documentation/ref-manual/variables.rst

       section in the Yocto Project Board Support Package Developer's Guide for additional information.

+   :term:`SPL_DTB_BINARY`
+      When inheriting the :ref:`ref-classes-uboot-sign` class, the
+      :term:`SPL_DTB_BINARY` variable contains the name of the SPL binary to be compiled.

    :term:`SPL_MKIMAGE_DTCOPTS`
       Options for the device tree compiler passed to ``mkimage -D`` feature while creating a FIT image with the :ref:`ref-classes-uboot-sign`